NotStrahinja/ePasswordManager/README.md

 - [ ] Storing the database and the key in `%LOCALAPPDATA%`
 - [ ] Adding a <ins>master password</ins> if the machine has multiple users
 - [ ] Memory-hard KDF (specifically Argon2)
-> *I'm working on implementing all of the features*
+> *You can check all of the features not implemented in the issues section, more info [here](https://github.com/NotStrahinja/ePasswordManager?tab=readme-ov-file#want-to-contribute)*

 ## Getting Started